kylecuadero/booking-site/README.md

 ## Purpose

 This project was created as a learning exercise to improve skills in PHP development, handling form submissions, connecting to databases, and organizing a small-scale web application.

+## Setup

+1. Clone the repository
+2. Import the database (if provided)
+3. Update database credentials in `db.php`
+4. Run the project using a local server (XAMPP, WAMP, or similar)

 ## Notes